awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 WITH NO DATA;
 ```

-**Example: Specifying Data Storage and Compression Formats**
+**Example: Specifying data storage and compression formats**
 You can use a CTAS query to create a new table in Parquet format from a source table in a different storage format\.
 Use the `format` property to specify `ORC`, `AVRO`, `JSON`, or `TEXTFILE` as the storage format for the new table\.
 For the `PARQUET`, `ORC`, `TEXTFILE`, and `JSON` storage formats, use the `write_compression` property to specify the compression format for the new table's data\.
-For information about the compression formats that each file format supports, see [Athena Compression Support](compression-formats.md)\.
+For information about the compression formats that each file format supports, see [Athena compression support](compression-formats.md)\.
 The following example specifies that data in the table `new_table` be stored in Parquet format and use Snappy compression\.
 The default compression for Parquet is `GZIP`\.

 ```